Baby Sandy’s Nursery: Vintage Bib, Ribbon Mobile, Chalkboard Tray

 Then I put the bib on the fabric/paper and popped the whole thing in the frame.

-Project 2: Ribbon Mobile
+Project 2: DIY Ribbon Mobile

 I did not come up with this idea, not by a long shot.
 A Google image search for “ribbon mobile” brings up tons and tons of slightly different versions and it’s not like you NEED instructions.
 But I learned a few things in my attempt so I’m going to post a tiny how-to.